Comal County Sheriff's Office

 The Comal County Sheriff's Office is a law enforcement agency headquartered in New Braunfels Texas, with county wide jurisdiction.

 The agency is headed by the Sheriff who is elected to office every four years by the citizens of Comal County.
 The current Sheriff of Comal County is Mark Reynolds who has held office since being sworn in on January 1, 2017.
+Sheriff Reynolds was sworn in for a third term on January 1st, 2025.